data61/anonlink-entity-service/README.md

 see the available docker networks and find which network was created by docker-compose.

 The `<ENTITY-SERVER-HOST>` is either the hostname or the host's IP address on the docker network.
-When running locally with docker compose, **do not use `0.0.0.0`**, there are two solutions:
+When running locally with docker compose, **do not use `0.0.0.0`** as inside the test container `0.0.0.0` refers to that container; there are two solutions:

+### Finding the containers IP

 - find the name of the `entity-nginx` container with `docker ps` (in the column `names`)
 - use the local IP of the container with